Tzvet05/INDULC/README.md

 `{input}` is the mandatory input file from which the INDUL code is read.

-The mandatory default input file from which the ISA is read is named `isa.json`.
+The mandatory default input file from which the ISA is read is named `isa.json` and is located in `data/`.
 This name can be changed using the "ISA file" option (see further down).

-The default input file from which the Factorio signals are read is named `signals.json`.
+The default input file from which the Factorio signals are read is named `signals.json` and is located in `data/`.
 This name can be changed using the "signals file" option (see further down).

 The optional default output file in which the blueprint string can be written is named `[input]_string.txt`, where `[input]` is the name of the input file.